 The fitment of a running board is defined by what section or sections of the vehicle it covers.

 Just as the name implies, a cab length board runs the length of your cab, making it easier to get into and out of your vehicle.

 Great for trucks equipped with tool boxes, wheel to wheel running boards run past the cab to the front of your truck’s bed.
 This allows you to access cargo in your bed easily.
 Wheel to wheel boards are offered as continuous pieces or segmented into separate cab and bed portions.

 Speaking of AMP Research, their PowerStep running boards bear special mention.
-These boards fold down automatically when you open your door, and fold back into place once your door is shut.
+These boards fold down automatically when you open your door, and they fold back into place once your door is shut.
 Aside from the obvious wow factor of a retractable board, there are also practical benefits.
 Since the board folds out of the way when not in use, it doesn’t impact ground clearance.
 That means the powered running board can provide a much lower step than a traditional design.
-Where standard running boards usually offer a 2-inch to 3-inch drop below the pinch weld of a vehicle, Powerstep boards come down as much as 8 inches.
+Where standard running boards usually offer a 2-inch to 3-inch drop below the pinch weld of a vehicle, PowerStep boards come down as much as 9.5 inches.

 Our running boards ship with the brackets and hardware necessary to install them on your vehicle.
 Most of the time, no drilling is required and the boards can be installed in about an hour with basic hand tools.
-Powered running boards may require some wiring and for this reason, we recommend that you have them installed professionally.
+Powered running boards may require some wiring, and for this reason we recommend that you have them installed professionally.